awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-ram.md

 You can enable trusted access using either the AWS Resource Access Manager console or the AWS Organizations console\.

+**Important**
+We strongly recommend that you enable trusted access by using the AWS RAM console\.
+This enables AWS RAM to perform required setup tasks\.

 **To enable trusted access using the AWS RAM console or CLI**
 See [Enable Sharing with AWS Organizations](https://docs.aws.amazon.com/ram/latest/userguide/getting-started-sharing.html#getting-started-sharing-orgs) in the *AWS RAM User Guide*\.